One of the most challenging relationship myths I’ve had to unlearn is that fighting is inherently bad for a relationship.

 - Choose your battles.
 It drives me absolutely bonkers that the beau doesn’t put the pan back into the toaster oven.
 When we first started living together, I told him that all the time.
 Then I realized that I’m the only one who cares!
 That left me a choice: to try to change what he cares about or to put the damn pan back every day while shaking my head, grumbling, and smiling ruefully.
 The former is impossible so I went with the latter.
 And guess what?
 He’s way better at putting the pan back now. #irony

 - Touch each other throughout.
-This could be as simple as holding hands or resting your legs in their lap You don’t have to be all up on each other!
-I talk more about the importance of maintaining physical contact during a fight in my recent interview with GirlBoner.
-Click here to read the highlights + listen in.
+This could be as simple as holding hands or resting your legs in their lap.
+Choose something non-activating.
+You don’t have to be all up on each other!

 - It’s ok to go to bed angry or for one of you to sleep on the couch.
 Making a habit of these isn’t great but if it’s all too much, sleep and/or space gives you both some additional perspective.